 The plan should help the nominated supervising tax practitioner to clearly understand what their responsibilities are and that of the staff under the plan.

-Having such a plan should help you establish the supervisory processes for your practice and also help you to comply with your Code obligations.
+Having such a plan should help you establish the supervisory processes for your practice and also help you to comply with your obligations under the Code and the Determination.

 Remote supervisory arrangements